-18. INVESTMENT PROPERTIES - CONTINUED
+18. INVESTMENT PROPERTIES - continued

 Type of Property Valuation Technique Inputs Sensitivity Residential property amounting to EUR3,839,000 Income capitalisation approach Capitalisation rate at 4% and a yearly rental income of €144,000 The higher the capitalisation rate, the lower the fair value.
 The higher the rental income and growth rate the higher the fair value.
-Commercial property amounting to EUR9,970,035 Income capitalisation approach • The higher the capitalisation rate, the lower the fair value.
+Commercial property amounting to EUR9,970,035 Income capitalisation approach The inputs used to calculate the total value of the property is an annual return of EUR200 per square meter at a capitalisation rate ranging from 5.75% to 6%.
+The higher the capitalisation rate, the lower the fair value.
 The higher the rental income and growth rate the higher the fair value.
-Land amounting to EUR18,757,836 Income capitalisation approach • The higher the capitalisation rate, the lower the fair value.
-The higher the annual return per square meter the higher the fair value.
+Land amounting to EUR18,757,836 Income capitalisation approach The inputs used to calculate the total value of the property on completion is an annual return of EUR 145 per square meter at a capitalisation rate of 5%.
+The higher the capitalisation rate, the lower the fair value.The higher the annual return per square meter the higher the fair value.
 Land amounting to EUR5,827,678 Market approach Market transaction The higher the rates, the higher the fair value.
 Residential property amounting to EUR410,990 Market approach Based on prices of similar property The higher the market rates, the higher the fair value Residential property amounting to EUR5,250,000 Replacement Cost Approach This method takes into account the actual physical building fabric constituting the facility, together with an estimated land value.
 The valuation relies on estimated going rates of the various components of the existing building.
+The higher the rates for construction, finishings, services and fittings the higher the fair value.
 Residential property amounting to EUR4,390,000 Market approach The valuation of investment property was based on market rates for comparable advertised properties taking into account the size, fit out of the subject units, location of the property and current situation of the residential and commercial property market.
 The higher the market rates, the higher the fair value.

-^{}This amount includes an amount of EUR410,990 which was acquired during the year and for which cost is deemed to be equal to fair value.
+This amount includes an amount of EUR410,990 which was acquired during the year and for which cost is deemed to be equal to fair value.